jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 - ``@jupyterlab/tooltip:ITooltipManager``: An interface to the tooltip manager for the application.
   Use this to allow your extension to invoke a tooltip.
 - ``@jupyterlab/vdom:IVDOMTracker``: A widget tracker for virtual DOM (VDOM) documents.
-  Use the to iterate over and interact with VDOM instances created by the application.
+  Use this to iterate over and interact with VDOM instances created by the application.

 Standard Extension Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^